 Getting Started#

-This guide walks from zero to a working CRUD API with FastAPI-Restly.
+This guide walks from zero to a working REST API with FastAPI-Restly.

 Requirements: Python 3.10 or later.